run-ai/docs/README.md

 The Run:AI documentation is targeting two personas:

-* Run:AI Administrator - Responsible for the setup and the day to day administration of the  product.
+* Run:AI Administrator - Responsible for the setup and the day-to-day administration of the product.
 Administrator documentation can be found [here](docs/admin/overview-administrator.md).

 * Researcher - Using Run:AI to submit jobs.
 Researcher documentation can be found [here](docs/Researcher/overview-researcher.md).